rjmackay/rjmackay.github.com/_posts/2017-05-18-a-little-less-coffee.md

 - life
 categories: []
 ---

-<span style="font-size: 1rem;">I've been experimenting over the last week with reducing my coffee habit, and seeing how that effects my mood, productivity, sleep etc.</span>
+I've been experimenting over the last week with reducing my coffee habit, and seeing how that effects my mood, productivity, sleep etc.

 I started at about 3 cups / day.
 I realised a long time ago that much more that 3 cups a day is probably my limit.
 Much more and I don't sleep properly and sometimes get jittery.